krlawrence/graph/ChangeHistory.md

 - Improved the section dedicated to the `match` step.
 - Expanded coverage of the results from a `Gremlin Server`.
 - Sample code and data improvements
+  - Added new script `regression.groovy` to check that the book examples work with updated Tinkerpop versions.
   - Added new sample `add-aircraft.Groovy`.
   - Added new sample data `aircraft.csv`.
   - Added new Java sample `ListAirports.java`.